IPLSplatoon/pg-overlays/README.md

 browser sources in a broadcast application such as OBS Studio.
 The graphics should be used at a resolution of 1920x1080 and open in a chromium based browser.

-## Editing source

-To edit the source code, please edit the TypeScript (.ts) files.
-You can compile them into JavaScript (.js) files using the `tsc -build` command in the root of the project directory (in the pg-overlays folder).
-You can also use `tsc -watch` to auto compile code on each change.

 ## Credits

 Code was very inspired by other IPL overlays created by [inkfarer](https://github.com/inkfarer)